plumenetwork/contracts/p/README.md

 - If the user has tokens in cooling state, the system only uses the necessary amount (up to the staking amount)
 - The cooldown period is only reset if all cooling tokens are used
 - If a user has 50 tokens in cooling and stakes 30 tokens, only 30 are used from cooling, preserving the cooldown period for the remaining 20 tokens
+- This provides a better user experience by allowing partial use of cooling tokens without losing cooldown progress on unused tokens

 ### Partial Unstaking